lukeashur/hashguard/README.md

 ## Features

 - SHA-256 hashing of all files in a target directory
-- Permission-controlled hash file for tamper resistance
+- Uses permission-controlled hash file for tamper resistance
 - Enforces secure hash file permissions
 - Simple CLI interface